call for anthology submissions

 We aim to contact contributors with accepted work after we’ve finalized selections.
 Because of our workload, we are unable to send out rejection correspondence.
 Please accept our apologies on this.

-1. Please include a cover letter in your email, with a contributor biography of 50 words.
-In the Subject Heading, please type “SUBMISSION TO ANIMA: YOUR NAME”.
+1. Please include a cover letter in your email, with a contributor biography of no more than 70 words.
+In the Subject Heading, please type “SUBMISSION TO 700 LINES: YOUR NAME”.

 2. All manuscripts must be typed, single-spaced.
-Please title your Word document “ANIMA: YOUR NAME”.
+Please title your Word document “700 LINES: YOUR NAME”.
 Unless typography is crucial to the aesthetic of your poem, please use standard typefaces (font 12) such as Arial, Cambria, Georgia, Helvetica or Times New Roman.

-3. Do indicate your full name and email within the header on every page of the manuscript.
+3. Do indicate your full publication name (what you’d like to appear within the anthology) and email within the header on every page of the manuscript.

 4. We only accept submissions via email.
 Submissions should be addressed to: firstname.lastname@example.org

-5. We accept new or previously published work pertinent to the theme.
+5. We accept new or previously published work.
 If the works have been published before, you must still retain rights to these works.
 Please also indicate where the pieces first appeared for the purpose of acknowledgement.
 If your work is accepted for publication, we request a non-exclusive license to print your works within the anthology and for publicity purposes.

 6. We encourage simultaneous submissions.